Frequently asked questions

 In Texas, there must be a Certified Food Manager on-site at all times.
 To be a certified food manager you must pass a Texas or National ANSI/ANAB Food Protection Manager Exam.
 The exams cover the science and laws regarding food safety, inspection, and facility construction.
 Most people take a training course prior to taking the exams.
 We offer both in-person classroom and online training and exams.

 Some of Safe Food 4 U certificates are valid in only in Texas, while others are valid nationally.
-The Live food handlers.
-Both live and online TABC alcohol and the online Food Protection Managers course are State of Texas certifications
+The in-person food handlers, in-person TABC, the online TABC alcohol, and the online Food Protection Managers course are State of Texas certifications

-Live ServSafe Food Managers class, online ANSI food Handlers, and HACCP courses are National certifications.
+In-person ServSafe Food Managers class, online ANAB ANSI Food Handlers, and HACCP courses are National certifications.

 • Students get their food handlers and TABC certificates direct in the classroom.
 Our Certificate is accepted throughout Texas.